Reejig Blog

 1. AI adoption is moving from pilots to scale

-2. Agentic AI Is already transforming work
+2. Agentic AI is already transforming work

 3. Rethinking work starts with visibility

-Itai shared how Salesforce leaders model this behavior by using AI tools themselves, signaling to teams that change is not only supported, it’s expected.
-Siobhan echoed the need for environments where employees feel confident and empowered to experiment, especially when redefining long-standing processes.
+Clean, well-organized data ensures AI learns from the right inputs.
+A supportive culture allows teams to explore, test, and iterate safely.
+Itai shared how Salesforce leaders model this behavior.
+They use AI systems themselves.
+That signals to teams that change is expected.
+Siobhan echoed the need for environments where employees feel confident to experiment.
+Especially when redefining long-standing processes.

 5. AI should make work more human